WOVNio/WOVN.php/README.md

 ## 4. Bug Report
-If you encounter problems installing WOVN.php, setting WOVN.php, or you just found a bug opn your website that is related to WOVN.php, please contact us at [support@wovn.io](support@wovn.io).
+If you encounter problems installing WOVN.php, setting WOVN.php, or you just found a bug on your website that is related to WOVN.php, please contact us at [support@wovn.io](support@wovn.io).
 To help us finding a solution to your issue we will require some information.
 First we need to know on which web pages you encounter the issue, as well as steps to reproduce.
 If possible, we would also need test accounts if your issues occur on web pages behind authorization (we recommend you to use a staging server for that matter).

-If your problems are happening on your server side (language not detected, redirections not correctly handled, etc), we usually need more information.
+If your problems are happening on your server side (widget snippet not inserted, language not detected, redirections not correctly handled, etc), we usually need more information.
 To help us find a solution to your issue as soon as possible, we would need to know any non-sensitive information that you could provide us, such as the content of your `.htaccess` file, the content of your Nginx configuration file, the content of your `wovn.ini` file and a snapshot of your website's directory structure.